roberts01/WhatsApp-Key-Database-Extractor/README.md

 * USB Debugging must be enabled on the target device: Settings -> Developer Options -> (Debugging) USB debugging
   * If you cannot find Developer Options then go to: Settings -> About phone/device and tap the Build number multiple times until you're declared a developer.

-* Android device with Android 11 or higher with activated 'ADB over network' setting.
+* device with Android 11 or higher:
+  * activated 'ADB over network' setting.
 Settings -> Developer Options -> ADB over network
-* OR an Android device with Android 4 to 10, then ALSO a PC with USB functionality and installed [Android Debug Bridge for PC](https://developer.android.com/studio/releases/platform-tools)
+* device with Android 4 to 10:
+  * a PC with USB functionality and installed [Android Debug Bridge for PC](https://developer.android.com/studio/releases/platform-tools)
   * Run the following commands in a terminal opened in the 'platform-tools' folder.
 Authorize on your phone when prompted:
    * `adb devices`
    * `adb tcpip 5555`